nik-neg/phonebook/README.md

 - run `docker-compose up -d`in the server folder to start the db
 - run `npm i && npm run dev` in the client folder to start the client
-- run `npm i && npm run dev`in the server folder to start server
+- run `npm i && nest start` in the server folder to start server